Private Information Retrieval from MDS Coded Data in Distributed Storage Systems: Model

 \section{Model}

-{\em DSSs:} Consider a distributed storage system (DSS) formed of $n$ storage nodes indexed from $1$ to $n$.
+{\em Distributed Storage Systems:} Consider a distributed storage system (DSS) formed of $n$ storage nodes indexed from $1$ to $n$.
 The DSS stores $m$ files, $X^1,\dots,X^m$, of equal sizes.
-The DSS uses WLOG a systematic \footnote{We focus on systematic codes due their widespread use in practice.
-However, our results still hold for non-systematic codes.} $(n,k)$ MDS code over $GF(q)$ to store the data redundantly and achieve reliability against $n-k$ node failures.
+The DSS uses WLOG a systematic\footnote{We focus on systematic codes due to their widespread use in practice.
+However, our results still hold for non-systematic codes.} $(n,k,d)$ MDS code over $GF(q)$ to store the data redundantly and achieve reliability against $d-1$ node failures.
 We assume that each file, $X^i, i=1,\dots,m$, is divided into $\alpha$ stripes, and each stripe is divided into $k$ blocks.
-We represent the file $X^i=[x^i_{jl}], j=1,\dots, k, l=1,\dots, \alpha$, as a $k \times \alpha$ matrix, with symbols from the finite field $GF(q^\ell)$.
-The $j^{th}$ row of the matrix $X^i$ is stored on the systematic node $j, j=1,\dots,k$.
-Each stripe of each file is encoded separately using the same systematic MDS code with a $k\times n$ generator matrix $\Lambda = [\lambda_{ij}]$ with elements in $GF(q)$.
-Since the code is systematic, the square submatrix of $\Lambda$ formed of the first $k$ columns is the identity matrix.
-The encoded data is stored on the DSS as shown in Table~\ref{general}.
-We assume that the user knows this layout table, i.e., it knows the coding coefficients for each node.
-We denote by ${\bf{w}}_i\in GF(q^\ell)^{m\alpha}$ the column vector representing all the data on node $i$.
+We represent the file $X^i=[x^i_{lj}], l=1,\dots, \alpha, j=1,\dots, k$, as an $\alpha \times k$ matrix, with symbols from the finite field $GF(q^w)$.
+We divide the file into stripes to have the number of parts of $X^i$ be divisible by the number of queries and by the number of retrieved symbols per query.